mbps54/creating_ai_assistants/lessons/3_openai_basics/readme.md

 import tiktoken

 enc = tiktoken.encoding_for_model("gpt-4o-mini")
+text = "What is LLM?"
-text = "How does LLM split words into tokens?" tokens = enc.encode(text)
+tokens = enc.encode(text)

 for token in tokens: